jphalip/hive-bigquery-connector/README.md

   sections on [partitioning](#partitioning) and [clustering](#clustering).
 * CTAS (aka `CREATE TABLE AS SELECT`) and CTLT (`CREATE TABLE LIKE TABLE`) statements are currently not supported.
-* If a write job fails when using the Tez execution engine and the `indirect` write method, the temporary avro files might not be automatically cleaned up from the GCS bucket.
-The MR execution engine does not have this limitation.
-The temporary files are always cleaned up when the job is successful, regardless of the execution engine in use.
 * If you use the Hive `MAP` type, then the map's key must be of `STRING` type if you use the Avro format for reading or the indirect method for writing.
 This is because Avro requires keys to be strings.
 If you use the Arrow format for reading (default) and the direct method for writing (also